-Dispose Off Old Computers Securely
+How to dispose Of Old Computers Securely

-Delete Command Does Not Work
+Delete Command Will Not Help

 Data deleted using the Windows delete option is not data deleted in real.
-Neither does the DOS nor Powershell “Delete” command or “Erase” command can remove data from your hard disk.
+Neither does the DOS nor Powershell “Delete” command, or “Erase” command can remove data from your hard disk.
 Windows maintains a log file (file system) to know where it stored a particular file.
 This file was called FAT in MS-DOS, FAT32 up till Windows XP and from XP onwards, it is called NTFS.
 Whatever operating system you use, it uses a filing system – that allows it to check out where a particular file is stored – when you initiate an open or write operation.
-The same file is consulted before storing a new file or when material is added to an existing file.
-When you initiate a write or save operation, Windows checks the file system for free space (kind of: what is the address of next available free sector on what track of which disk)!
+The same file is consulted before storing a new file or when the material is added to an existing file.
+When you initiate a write or save operation, Windows checks the file system for free space (kind of – what is the address of next available free sector on what track of which disk)!

 How To Dispose Of Computers?
 Spoil The Hard Disk

 Formatting helps to a certain point.
-Since the mechanism used to store data on hard disk is to create scratches representing ones and zeroes, it is still possible for forensic software to recover disk images and thereby, your data.
-In many cases, when a hard disk is accidentally formatted or damaged due to some reasons, there are experts who can recover disk images for you.
+Since the mechanism used to store data on the hard disk is to create scratches representing ones and zeroes, it is still possible for forensic software to recover disk images and thereby, your data.
+In many cases, when a hard disk is accidentally formatted or damaged due to some reason, there are experts who can recover disk images for you.
 The same technique can always be used to recover and misuse your data.

-Further, if you used quick format, it won’t change anything on your hard drive except for deleting and creating a new file system for that particular drive.
-Keeping this in mind, you need to shred files on your hard disk before you dispose of your computer or even any type of storage you have been using (including CD-ROMs/DVDs/Blu-Ray etc).
+Further, if you used Quick format, it won’t change anything on your hard drive except for deleting and creating a new file system for that particular drive.
+Keeping this in mind, you need to shred files on your hard disk before you dispose of your computer or even any type of storage you have been using (including CD-ROMs/DVDs/Blu-Ray, etc.).
 While you cannot shred the optical media, you can always destroy them physically to prevent data misuse.

 How Do I Shred My Hard Disk?

-Shredding refers to a technique where the space on hard disk is written with some random characters so that the data underneath becomes unrecoverable.
-As discussed above, there are certain software that help you do this.
+Shredding refers to a technique where the space on the hard disk is written with some random characters so that the data underneath becomes unrecoverable.
+As discussed above, there are certain software that helps you do this.
 The more passes you use for shredding (or wiping as it is better known), the more secure you are against data theft.

 There are several freeware that will let you delete files permanently.
-Microsoft has recommended KillDisk and DP Wiper on its page explaining how to dispose of computer.
+Microsoft has recommended KillDisk and DP Wiper on its page explaining how to dispose of old computers.
 You can also go for a certified Microsoft Refurbisher who will make sure that all your data is removed from the sold/donated computer before it is given to someone else.